Another Blog Article by David E. Smalley, M.D.

 The original photos below emphasize the wonders of nature around us, which reflect the miracles within us.

 April 30, 2020 — Back to Work to Stop the Pain

 Many elected American politicians, and some officials we have not elected, have created ongoing lockdowns that are not effective for the control of coronavirus disease 2019 (COVID-19), a disease caused by the Wuhan coronavirus.
 State governors and county health officers have invented measures that “keep us safe,” but are giving us a major case of chronic pain in the process, which includes financial, physical and emotional pain.

 They should let businesses open now as they see fit.
 Businesses can figure it out.
-They must be careful, otherwise people will not come to a business.
+Businesses must be careful, otherwise people will not come.
 To stay viable, they must keep themselves, their employees and their customers healthy and happy.
-The virus is more virulent than influenza (flu), but taking away freedoms that are guaranteed in the U. S. Constitution’s Bill of Rights is no small matter and usually unconstitutional.
+This virus is more virulent than influenza (flu), but taking away freedoms that are guaranteed in the U. S. Constitution’s Bill of Rights is no small matter and usually unconstitutional.
 Some politicians and officials are doing so gleefully.
 Others are doing so sternly.
 Others lack common sense.

 We should be allowed to go back to work now, as we see fit, in view of the results of random antibody testing from Stanford and USC, which shows a recently revealed death rate of well less than 0.3%.
 We can return to work responsibly.
 At this point, keeping businesses closed is causing more harm than good.
 If we stop “social distancing,” or forget to wear a mask, there are always natural consequences.
 A customer may leave, or an employee may be fired for not being responsible when they have been told to wear a mask.